 Employee recognition begins with you

 Showing your remote employees appreciation is not as difficult as you may think.
 It all depends on your dedication to the success of this course.
-Recognizing employees is both good for business and their well-being, especially mental health and morale.
+Recognizing employees is good for business and their well-being, especially mental health and morale.